Browse our office quiet zone design ideas for inspiration for your new office.

 THE OFFICE QUIET ROOM IS A MULTI-FUNCTIONAL SPACE

 The Office Quiet Zone or Focus Room is a multi-use space that can be used for focused work.
 It can also be used for one-to-one meetings or to take private phone calls.
 To maximise the use of the room it is recommended that it is equipped with network connection and power, a projector or LCD screen and also a whiteboard, flipchart or smartboard.
-For many larger companies it is also very useful to have video-conferencing facilities.
+For most companies it is also very useful to have video-conferencing facilities for Zoom or Teams meetings.

 PROS AND CONS OF QUIET ZONES OR FOCUS ROOMS